Prices at the pump in metro Atlanta and across Georgia have soared since the start of the war with Iran at the end of February.

 The conflict largely shut down the Strait of Hormuz, a geographical chokepoint that connects the Gulf region to the rest of the world.

 On March 20, Gov. Brian Kemp signed into law a 60-day suspension of the state’s gas tax.
+He has extended that gas tax holiday through June 3.

 Here’s the latest on average fuel prices per gallon, according to AAA.